Symptoms and signs

 The patient’s medical history will be taken into account and a full eye exam will be carried out covering near and distance vision and pupil reaction.
 Other tests include ocular fundus (which looks at the back of the eye), a macular OCT (which maps out the surface of the retina) and ultrasound, amongst others.

-Surgery is the only effective option for treating cataract.
+Cataract surgery is the only effective option for treating cataract.
 It is fast and highly effective as well as having a very low complication rate.
 The surgery involves removing the clouded lens and replacing it with an artificial one.
 This new lens can be personalized to correct near, middle or distance vision depending on the patient’s individual needs and can mean independence from glasses in many cases.
 In some cases, cataract surgery may also be performed as part of the treatment for another eye condition (such as glaucoma or uveitis).

 Cataract on its own does not require urgent treatment, unless it is related to another eye condition (such as glaucoma).
 Patients who do not require cataract surgery should have an anual eye exam (unless they notice a sudden deterioration in their vision).